Enterprise AI governance starts where SSO ends.

 response:

 message: "Configuration changes require platform admin approval"Policies are version-controlled and deployed through your CI/CD pipeline.
 Every change is tracked.
-Every decision is logged.
-The audit trail writes itself.
+Each governed decision is recorded.
+Auditors get the decision record instead of a reconstructed story.

 Enterprise deployment patterns